umaimehm/Intro_to_AI/2021 Lab/Lab4/README.md

 This section will be updated after the first lab session

-## Usefull links
+## Useful links
-You can find usefull information about feature engeneering [here][feature-eng-tutorial]
+You can find useful information about feature engineering [here][feature-eng-tutorial]

 [pandas cheatsheet][pandas-cheatsheet]